 Research top index funds and create your portfolio.
 Then, review it twice per year.

 The reality is you may lose money throughout the year.
 But this is only a short-term loss.
 Your net return will be higher after 10–20 years.

 Once you’ve adopted the “set it and forget it” mentality, contribute each month.

 Whether it’s $50 or $500, contribute something towards retirement.
-At the least, contribute the amount your company is willing to match.
+At the least, invest the amount your company is willing to match.
 Take advantage of compound interest.

 Top Books For New Investors

 Forget about letting someone completely manage your money.

 Even if you decide to let someone manage your money, you must understand how investing works.
 Instead of searching the web for the best advice, learn from the experts themselves.